Flag of Topeka: History

+Proposed flags 1895

+In 1895, The Topeka state journal ran an article proposing flags for the city.
+Editors from the Newspaper sent in 3 suggestions but none were every adopted.

 1977 flag

 The previous flag design comprised the Topeka city seal on the left and a horizontal bicolour of yellow and green and was designed in 1977 by a local boy scout group.
 At the request of the U.S. Navy, Topeka city officials in the early 1960s arranged for the creation of what was intended to be an official city flag.
 The flag was then displayed on a naval light cruiser, the USS Topeka.
 In 1975, members of the boy Scout Troop 43 were looking for a bicentennial community project when then Mayor Bill McCormick encouraged them to work on a city flag.
 The council approved their design in 1977, which had the city crest.
 In the 2004 North American Vexillological Association survey, it was rated 46 out of the 150 flags and received a 4.76 score.

 Current flag

 In July 2018, the Topeka young professionals organization, Forge, started the Topeka flag redesign initiative, aiming to improve on the former flag.
 Three finalists were selected for a final ballot which attracted nearly 4,000 votes.
 The sunflower flag design gained 70 percent of the vote, according to the Greater Topeka Partnership, and it became the official flag of Topeka on November 12th, 2019.
 Since then, the flag received an A grade and was rated in the top 25 of over 300 flags in the 2022 North American Vexillological Association survey.